 Unable to make annual contributions to an Inherited IRA.

-Can only transfer to another Inherited IRA, inherited from the same party.
+Assets from an inherited IRA can only be transferred to another inherited IRA, inherited from the same party.

-NOTE: Please visit www.irs.gov for a complete breakdown of the rules and regulations concerning IRAs.
+NOTE: Please visit www.irs.gov for complete rules and regulations regarding IRAs.
 Certain restrictions apply regarding prohibited transactions.

 Frequently Asked Questions

-What are the fees involved with opening an Inherited IRA?
+What are the fees for opening an Inherited IRA?